Zackhardtoname/internships/CONTRIBUTING.md

 2. Make changes

-   a.
-Contributing internships
+   If you don't know Python:

    ​	Edit internships.csv (No need to worry about ordering since we would sort jobs via a script)

-   b.
-Contributing code
+   Else:

-   ​	Install Python packages from requirement.txt with
+   ​    Create a Python virtual environment and install the needed Python packages with

    ​    <u>pip install -r requirements.txt</u>